 9. The Role of DBS in Managing Dyskinesia

 For patients with Parkinson’s disease, DBS plays a crucial role in managing dyskinesia – a common side effect of long-term Parkinson’s medication.
-By adjusting brain activity, DBS can reduce these involuntary movements, offering a better quality of life.
+By adjusting brain activity, DBS can reduce these involuntary or slow movements, offering a better quality of life.

 Counteracting Involuntary Movements in Parkinson’s Disease